SiddheshP1996/LGMVIP-WEB-DEV-TO-DO-LIST-WEBAPP/README.md

 # LGMVIP-Web--To-Do-List-WebApp

-To Do list (Task 1)  using - HTML, CSS, Javascript
+Task 1- Done with To-Do-List WebApp  using HTML, CSS & JAVASCRIPT